Aks-Dmv/WSDDN/README.md

 Include all the code and images/logs after training.
 Report the final class-wise AP on the test set and the mAP.

-# Submission Checklist
-## Report

-### Task 0
-- [ ] Answer Q0.1, Q0.2
-- [ ] wandb screenshot for Q0.3
-- [ ] wandb screenshot for Q0.4
-### Task 1
-- [ ] Q1.1 describe functionality of the completed TODO blocks
-- [ ] Answer Q1.2
-- [ ] Answer Q1.4
-- [ ] Answer Q1.5 and describe functionality of the completed TODO blocks
-- [ ] Q1.6
-	- [ ] Add screenshot of metric1, metric2 on the training set
-	- [ ] Add screenshot of metric1, metric2 on the validation set
-	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch
-	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch
-	- [ ] wandb screenshot for 3 randomly chosen validation images and heat maps
-	- [ ] Report training loss, validation metric1, validation metric2 at the end of training

-- [ ] Q1.7
-	- [ ] Screenshot of wandb showing images and heat maps for the first logged epoch \*for Q1.6 and Q1.7 show image and heatmap side-by-side\*.
-	- [ ] Screenshot of wandb showing images and heat maps for the last logged epoch \*for Q1.6 and Q1.7 show image and heatmap side-by-side\*.
-	- [ ] wandb screenshot for 3 randomly chosen validation images (but same images as Q1.6) and heat maps
-	- [ ] Report training loss, validation metric1, validation metric2 at the end of training

-### Task 2
-- [ ] Q2.4 wandb downloaded image of training loss vs iterations
-- [ ] Q2.4 wandb downloaded image of test mAP vs iterations plot
-- [ ] Q2.4 screenshot for class-wise APs vs iterations for 3 or more classes
-- [ ] Q2.4 screenshot of images with predicted boxes for the first logged epoch
-- [ ] Q2.4 screenshot of images with predicted boxes for the last logged epoch (~5 epochs)
-- [ ] Q2.4 report final classwise APs on the test set and mAP on the test set

-## Other Data
-- [ ] code folder